 While it is a member of the Ethical Trading Initiative and has adopted a Code of Conduct that includes a living wage definition, it is unclear whether Stella McCartney ensures a living wage is actually being paid to workers.
 While it monitors most of its supply chain and discloses policies to protect suppliers and workers in its supply chain from the impacts of COVID-19, these initiatives are only partially adequate.

 Without ensuring the welfare, safety, and fair payment for the people who produce the luxury goods, it is impossible to award Stella McCartney a higher score in this category.

-Lifelong vegetarian and animal-lover Stella has taken some positive steps for animal welfare over the years, including partnering with PETA on various projects, never using real fur in her designs, and aiming for sustainable animal material options.
-While the brand doesn’t use leather, down, fur, angora, shearling or exotic animal skins or hairs, it does use wool and cashmere.
-Although the cashmere is regenerated, negating the impact on both environment and animal, Stella McCartney do not specify sources for their wool production.
-However, they have partnered with PETA this year to co-sponsor a prize for the Biodesign Challenge which encourages college students worldwide to develop bio-fabricated vegan wool.
+On the animal front, the British luxury brand rates “Good”.
+Lifelong vegetarian and animal-lover Stella has taken some positive steps for animal welfare over the years, including partnering with PETA on various projects, never using real fur in her designs, and aiming for more sustainable animal material options.
+The brand has a general statement about minimising animal suffering but not a formal animal welfare policy.
+And while Stella McCartney doesn’t use leather, down, fur, angora, shearling, or exotic animal skins or hairs, it does use wool (from non-mulesed sheep) and regenerated cashmere, which helps negate the impact on both the environment and animals.

-Good On You has given the Stella McCartney label a ‘Good’ rating based on our own research.
-They should be proud of their achievements for the environment and animals – they are truly setting a high standard that we can only hope other luxury fashion brands take heed of in future.
-However, there’s room for improvement in their labour conditions.
+Based on our research, we rate Stella McCartney “Good” overall.
+The brand can be proud of its achievements for the environment and animals—it is truly setting a high standard that we can only hope other luxury fashion brands take heed of in future.
+However, there’s always room for improvement, particularly in its labour conditions, payment of a living wage, and greenhouse gas emissions reduction initiatives.
 As consumers, we have the right to open and honest communication from brands about what goes on behind the scenes.